-Each elements of the deps list determines a dependency on the package whose name is inferred from the package source (i.e., dependencies are on package names, not package sources), while the package source indicates where to get the package if needed to satisfy the dependency.
+Each element of the deps list determines a dependency on the package whose name is inferred from the package source (i.e., dependencies are on package names, not package sources), while the package source indicates where to get the package if needed to satisfy the dependency.

 like deps, but for dependencies that can be dropped in a binary package, which does not include sources; see Source, Binary, and Built Packages.
 The build-deps and deps lists are appended, while raco pkg create strips away build-deps when converting a package for --binary mode.

 a list of strings and 'core.
 Each string refers to a package listed in the deps and indicates that a dependency on the current package counts as a dependency on the named package; for example, the gui package is defined to ensure access to all of the libraries provided by gui-lib, so the "info.rkt" file of gui lists "gui-lib" in implies.
 Packages listed in implies list are treated specially by updating: implied packages are automatically updated whenever the implying package is updated.
 The special value 'core is intended for use by an appropriate base package to declare it as the representative of core Racket libraries.

 a list of path strings and/or lists of path strings, which are used as collection names to set up via raco setup after the package is installed, or 'all to indicate that all collections need to be setup.
 By default, only collections included in the package are set up (plus collections for global documentation indexes and links).